 The First CHAOS Campaign

 The first CHAOS campaign began when AFA-CWA Contract negotiations with Alaska Airlines broke down.
 Management positioned the company for a strike and, after the end of the 30-day cooling-off period, imposed drastic cuts in work rules, pay and pensions, and even a non-union shop.
-Nearly 500 office workers from the airline's headquarters were trained to take over Flight Attendants' jobs, and the company hired hundreds of additional scabs ready to go to work as permanent replacements.
+Nearly 500 office workers from the airline’s headquarters were trained to take over Flight Attendants’ jobs, and the company hired hundreds of strike-breakers ready to go to work as permanent replacements.

 Alaska’s 1500 Flight Attendants weighed effects of a traditional, all-out strike against such forceful odds.
 Instead, they turned to an innovative strategy of intermittent strikes and other work actions that would Create Havoc Around Our System™, threatening to strike targeted flights anytime, anywhere and without notice.
 The message was straightforward: if you fly Alaska, expect CHAOS.

 Thanks to CHAOS picketing, rallies, onboard leafleting and nearly non-stop media coverage, passenger traffic fell dramatically before a single flight was struck.
 Management was forced to fly its replacement Flight Attendants on nearly every flight for nearly two months, anticipating random strikes by CHAOS strikers.